arnavmundkur95/Ringz/README.md

 # Ringz
 Implementation of the board game Ringz.
-This project was done together with Paulius Gagelas (@PauliusGagelas) for the Software Systems module of the Bachelor Computer Science at the University of Twente.
+This project was done together with [Paulius Gagelas](https://github.com/PauliusGagelas) for the Software Systems module of the Bachelor Computer Science at the University of Twente.

 ## Features
 - MVC architecture